babunairofficial/javaScript/doItYourself/README.md

     Learned how to find substrings within a string using indexOf() and lastIndexOf().
     Explored searching for specific words or characters in a string.
     Practiced using these methods to locate and extract relevant text.
+# 24. Strings - Finding a Character at a Location
+    Learned how to retrieve a specific character from a string using charAt(index).

 # How to Use
     Feel free to browse through the code and progress updates.
 Suggestions and feedback are welcome!